EDU SERIES – Blogs: Part 2 of 4 – Scheduling Posts

 Time commitment to create your blog posts

 And the last part is understanding how much time each of these things takes to do.
-That will help you plan backward based on the amount of effort needed for your blog posts.
+When you’re scheduling posts this help you plan backward based on the amount of effort needed for your blog posts.

 Here are a few things to look into for that: